syncfusion-content/flutter-docs/Flutter/treemap/item-builder.md

 ## Add images

-You can add images as a background of the tiles using the `TreemapLevel.itemBuilder` property which is added in the `SfTreemap.levels` collection.
+You can add images as a background of the tiles using the `TreemapLevel.itemBuilder` callback.

-The rendering area of the descendants tile is not based on the space occupied by the widget which is return from the `TreemapLevel.itemBuilder` property.

 {% tabs %}
 {% highlight Dart %}